avadheshy/notes/Python/interveiw.md

   - Can be modified in-place
   - Cannot be used as dictionary keys
   - Need synchronization in multi-threaded environments
+  - Behave like "pass by reference" (outside changes if modified).

 ```python
 # Immutable example